BasharNobeh/Mynotes/code-401-python/class-03/README.md

 ---
 ### Here are some common orders of growth along with descriptions and examples where possible.
-- O(1) : O(1) means that it takes a constant time, like 14 nanoseconds, or three minutes no matter the amount of data in the set.
+- O(1) : O(1) means that it takes a constant time, like 14 nanoseconds, or three minutes no matter the amount of data in the set.<br>
 > Example :

 ```

 def OddOrEven(n):
     return "Even" if n % 2 else "Odd"\

 ```
 - O(N) : N refers to the size of the input, in your case it's the number of items in your list.
-O(N) means that your algorithm will take on the order of n operations to insert an item.
+O(N) means that your algorithm will take on the order of n operations to insert an item.<br>
 > Example
 ```

 bool ContainsValue(IEnumerable<string> elements, string value)
 {
     foreach (var element in elements)